triestpa/You-Should-Learn-Regex/README.md

 We can extract these capture groups easily.

-For instance, here's how we could use Javascript to parse a 24-hour formatted time into hours and minutes.
+Here's how we could use Javascript to parse a 24-hour formatted time into hours and minutes.

 ```javascript
 const regex = /\b([01]?[0-9]|2[0-3]):([0-5]\d)/